Caravan review: Adria’s offer of a little Action is hard to pass up

 SUBARU OUTBACK TOURING

 Subaru’s Outback is a popular seller and provides plenty of space inside for people and luggage.
-The Outback was smooth on-road and comes with all the bells and whistles expected of a 2018 vehicle.
+The Outback was smooth on-road and comes with all the bells and whistles expected of a contemporary vehicle.
 Electronically, I enjoyed finding out how everything worked and how functions could be switched off too.
-For example, the blind spot monitoring goes off a lot when it senses the caravan behind you!
+For example, the blind-spot monitoring goes off a lot when it senses the caravan behind you!

 The 2.5-litre DOHC 16-valve engine develops 129kW at 5800rpm and 235Nm at 4000 revs.
 Coupled with a CVT auto and Active Torque Split AWD, this engine offers capable touring by itself but there’s still plenty of grunt when towing, as I discovered in the Christmas Hills.